Official: Substitute teacher in North Attleborough fired after smoking marijuana in classroom full of students

 NORTH ATTLEBOROUGH, MASS.
-(WHDH) - A substitute teacher at North Attleborough High School was fired for allegedly smoking marijuana in a classroom full of students on Monday afternoon, an official confirmed.
+(WHDH) - A substitute teacher at North Attleborough High School was fired after allegedly smoking marijuana in a classroom full of students on Monday afternoon, an official confirmed.

 Students that were present in the classroom immediately reported the teacher, according to Principal Peter Haviland.